‘British values’ are defined under the Prevent duty as:

 “Democracy, the rule of law, individual liberty and mutual respect and tolerance for those with different faiths and beliefs.”

-Democracy could include discussing how and why laws relating to their experiences in or out of learning were introduced e.g. maths and English GCSE resits.
+Democracy could include discussing how and why laws that relate to learner experiences were introduced.
 Learner Voice activity can include discussion around voting and support for learners who wish to register to vote.

 The rule of law could include encouraging learners to research health and safety laws which regulate industry or review the health and safety processes within their education or training institution.